Graduate Catalog 2019-2020

 The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor, master, specialist, doctoral, and first-professional degrees (DMD, JD, MD).
 Individuals who wish to contact the Commission on Colleges regarding the accreditation status of the university may write the Commission at:

 The University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.

 The provisions of this publication do not constitute an express or implied contract between the University of Louisville and any member of the student body, faculty, or general public.

 The Redbook is the official statement of the organizational structure, the rules of governance and procedures, and university-wide policies of the University of Louisville.
 If there is any conflict between the policies, procedures or other statements contained within this catalog, The Redbook shall govern.
-A copy of The Redbook is available electronically.

 Additional policies and information covering students can be found in the Student Handbook.

 Admission criteria for many of the colleges and schools are reviewed periodically.
 Students should contact their anticipated unit or the Graduate School, Graduate Admissions, for information on the requirements in effect at the time of admission.